 None of the Company's executive officers have a written employment agreement with the Company or any of its subsidiaries.
 Since 2007, each officer of the Company, including each of the named executive officers (collectively, the "Covered Executives"), has been a party to a change in control severance agreement (a "CIC Agreement") with the Company.
 The CIC Agreements are considered "double trigger" agreements and require both the occurrence of a change in control of the Company and a termination of employment for any cash severance benefits to become payable.
 The CIC Agreements provide for certain compensation and benefits in the event of termination of a Covered Executive's employment during the period following a change in control of the Company (as defined in the CIC Agreements), (A) by the Company, other than as a result of the Covered Executive's death or disability within thirty-six (36) months of the change in control or (B) by the Covered Executive, upon the happening of certain "good reason" events within twenty-four (24) months of the change in control, including (i) certain changes in the Covered Executive's title, position, responsibilities or duties, (ii) a reduction in the Covered Executive's base salary, (iii) certain changes in the Covered Executive's principal location of work, (iv) the failure of the Company to perform its obligations under or to continue in effect any material compensation or benefit plan, or (v) certain other employer actions that would cause the Covered Executive to lose the benefits of the CIC Agreement.

-The thirty-six (36) and twenty-four (24) month time periods described in the preceding sentence apply to the CIC Agreements for the Company's Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, the Presidents, the Executive Vice Presidents, Division Presidents and each Senior Vice President.
+The thirty-six (36) and twenty-four (24) month time periods described in the preceding sentence apply to the CIC Agreements for the Company's Chief Executive Officer, Chief Financial Officer, Chief Poperating Officer, the Presidents, the Executive Vice Presidents, and the Senior Vice Presidents.
 For the CIC Agreements with each Vice President of the Company, the applicable time periods are twenty-four (24) and twelve (12) months, respectively.
-CIC Agreements entered into since 2009 do not contain any tax "gross-up" provisions.
+CIC Agreements entered into